MicrosoftDocs/learn/learn-pr/wwl-sci/understand-architecture-best-practices-how-change-cloud/includes/4-exercise.md

 disruptions to core business operations.
 The cloud will play an important role in this transition.
 One of the key requirements for this transformation is to empower remote workers in a secure manner.
-The new CIO wants to ensure remote workers are using multi-factor authentication and if they're traveling to visit customers, the access should be restricted based on their geo-location.
+The new CIO wants to ensure remote workers are using multifactor authentication and if they're traveling to visit customers, the access should be restricted based on their geo-location.
 The CIO also wants to ensure that all incubation project led by the AI/Robotics Team is tested in an